EvoYX/portfolio/README.md

 Front End Library that will be using:
 - Ant-Design
+- ES Lint for identifying problematic patterns found in JavaScript code
 Backend:
 - Mongo
 Below are all the documentation I wanted to put in my portfoilo: